 - Long’s Park Summer Music Series On any given summer Sunday night, all of Lancaster seems to gather in the county’s backyard, Long’s Park, for the Summer Music Series.
 The free outdoor venue allows guests to stretch out a blanket, play yard games, converse with friends, and eat from food trucks all while musicians from various genres jam in the background.
 If you’re looking for things to do in Lancaster, PA on a Sunday check out the Long’s Park Summer Music Series schedule.

 Looking for more things to do in Lancaster, PA?
 Check out our Lancaster County archives.
 Looking for more free things to do in Pennsylvania?
-Check out our list of free things to do in Pittsburgh and our list of free things to do in Philly.
+Check out our list of free things to do in Pittsburgh, our list of free things to do in Philly, and our list of free things to do in Harrisburg.